iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 create create Docker images for the worker and the client, respectively.

 One may note that a Docker image for the server is created by build.sh script.
-But using [docker/server](../server) would create a smaller Docker image since it will use Java JRE and not Java JDK.
+But using [docker/server](../server) would create a smaller Docker image since it installs Java JRE and not Java JDK.